CYLIX-V2/Cylix-Demo/docs/index.md

 # Cylix Demo Overview

 Welcome to the **Cylix Demo** site.
-This is a high-level, non-sensitive overview of the Cylix AI-driven cybersecurity and purple-team validation platform.
+This is a high-level, non-sensitive overview of the Cylix AI-driven cybersecurity platform for purple-team validation and threat investigation.

 This page is designed for: